The generalized second law in Euclidean Schwarzschild black hole: The distributional zeta-function method

-As can be readily checked, the matrix $G$ is a symmetric matrix, since that $V(x_{2})$ is a real-valued function.
-So $G$ can be diagonalized by an orthogonal transformation, $S$.Define $A = \langle S , G S \rangle$ as the diagonal matrix.
-One can check explicitly that the matrix $A$ will be given by
+The matrix $G$ is a symmetric matrix since $V(x_{2})$ is a real-valued function.
+Then $G$ can be diagonalized by an orthogonal transformation, $S$.
+Defining $A = \langle S , G S \rangle$ as the diagonal matrix, it can be shown that the matrix $A$ is given by

-Using that $\Phi$ is the vector of components $\varphi_i^k$, we can use the matrix $S$ to construct the vector $\tilde{\Phi} = S\Phi$.
-Denote the components of the vector $\tilde{\Phi}$ by $\phi_i^k$.
-Disregarding the interacting action, one can use the fact that the the matrix $S$ is orthogonal and the Eq. (\ref{eq:diagprop}) to write
+Defining $\Phi$ as the vector of components $\varphi_i$, we can use the matrix $S$ to construct the vector $\tilde{\Phi} = S\Phi$.
+Denote the components of the vector $\tilde{\Phi}$ by $\phi_i$.
+It can be checked directly that each $\phi_i$ is given by a linear combination of $\varphi_j$, with $j\leq i$.
+Such an observation allow us to identify the variables $\phi_i$ as the variables which take into account the effects of the ``replica wormholes".
+Disregarding the interacting action, one can use the fact that the the matrix $S$ is orthogonal and the form of $A$ given by Eq. (\ref{eq:diagprop}) to write

-where we are denoting $\phi_1^k = \phi$,
+where we are denoting $\phi_1 = \phi$,

 and